rotemexp/Experiment-control-panel-real-time-IR-VIS-video-recorder-with-external-monitor-video-player/Analayze data/README.md

-Use "analyze.m" to set the parameters and call the differend functions.
+Use "analyze.m" to set the parameters and call the different functions.